NewPath-Consulting/Wild-Apricot-Press/wap_developer_guide.md

 ### `WA_API`
 This class manages the API calls to the WildApricot API.
 Each instance of the `WA_API` class requires the user’s access token and WildApricot account ID.
 (You can see this in the constructor of the class).

-After passing in the access token and account ID, the plugin can access data from WildApricot, including membership levels, groups, users, and more.
+After passing in the access token and account ID, the plugin can access data from WildApricot, including the contact's membership levels, groups, membership and system fields and more.

 ### `Log`
 This class manages debug logging for WAP.
 It contains three main functions in its interface: